DR. SALIMA BRILLMAN

 Elevate-PD Clinical Trial, Phase 4

-ROSSINI Clinical Trial, Phase 4
+ROSSINI Clinical Trial, Observational

-ROSSINI Clinical Trial, Phase 4
+ROSSINI Clinical Trial, Observational

 • Sponsor: AbbVie

-ONAPGO Clinical Trial, Phase 4
+ONAPGO Clinical Trial, Observational

-Syn-Q REM Sleep/PD Testing Clinical Trial
+Syn-Q REM Sleep/PD Testing Clinical Trial, Observational

-ROSSINI Clinical Trial, Phase 4
+ROSSINI Clinical Trial, Observational

 • Sponsor: Supernus

-Apomorphine Infusion (ONAPGO) in the United States: A Prospective, Phase 4, Multicenter, Observational Study in Parkinson's Disease
+• Real-World Participants Experiences Using Continuous Subcutaneous Apomorphine Infusion (ONAPGOTM) in the United States: A Prospective, Phase 4, Multicenter, Observational Study in Parkinson's Disease

 PDGENE-PF Testing Clinical Trial

-Syn-Q REM Sleep/PD Testing Clinical Trial
+Syn-Q REM Sleep/PD Testing Clinical Trial, Observational

-Syn-Q REM Sleep/PD Testing Clinical Trial
+Syn-Q REM Sleep/PD Testing Clinical Trial, Observational

 • Sponsor: Parkinson's Foundation